CJ-Sheehan4/HW5/readme.txt

 repo: https://github.com/CJ-Sheehan4/HW5
 webpage: https://cj-sheehan4.github.io/HW5/

+NOTE:
+my first submission, I realized that this will not run properly if you click on the index.html file in the folder to open the web brower.
+I noticed this only runs using the live server extension with VS Code.
+So if you have the live server extension with VS Code, to run it you right click on the HW5 folder and click on open with vs code, then open the index.html file, right click on the inside of it, and click the open that says open with live server.

 NOTE1: I was unable to get my page to work correctly on GitHub Pages.
 So Please use a local copy to test and grade this.
 Locally this works fine.

-note2: if you want to test what happens when remaining tiles runs out, you can uncomment "import { tiles } from "/graphics_data/test.js";" in myScript.js and then comment out "import { tiles } from "/graphics_data/tiles.js";".
+NOTE2: if you want to test what happens when remaining tiles runs out, you can uncomment "import { tiles } from "/graphics_data/test.js";" in myScript.js and then comment out "import { tiles } from "/graphics_data/tiles.js";".